lws803/FreeRTOS_experiments/cheatsheets/task_management.md

 ### Pros and cons of threading
 - Pros: Extremely efficient inter-task and task-OS communication due to **shared memory**
+- Pros: Switching between threads can benefit from caching
 - Cons: Tasks cannot be protected from each other